wretched.computer

 Drawing the rest of the owl

 As I mentioned, Jasper determined much of the above pretty quickly, and with some exceptions using pretty similar reasoning.
-One useful trick he mentioned using was cutting out the 0x120 section into a new hex editor window and playing with the column width until values sorta “lined up” in a way he expected.
+One other useful trick he mentioned using was cutting out the 0x120 section into a new hex editor window and playing with the column width until values sorta “lined up” in a way he expected.

 For example, by using a column width of 2 bytes (making each row a single s16), he could quickly see the numbers alternated between just two values.
 Then, by switching to a column width of 6 (making each row an (x,y,z)(x,y,z) coordinate, he saw the 8 positions which resembled the telltale pattern of a cube (i.e. all possible (x,y,z)(x,y,z) combinations of those two values).

-Then, he noticed the ordering of the u32 offsets in the header starting at 0xcc.
 It starts with 0x120, which we know is our position data, followed by 0x0, then 0x160 which we’re guessing is color data, then another 0x0, and then 0x180 which seems to be some other numeric attribute data.
-Wouldn’t it be nice if these 12 values corresponded to the 12 vertex attributes?
+After that, we have enough null bytes to account for (at least) 6 more 0x0 values.
+Now, wouldn’t it be nice if these 12 values corresponded to the 12 vertex attributes?
 Then, we’d have:

 Corresponding the offset values at 0xcc with the 12 GCN vertex components